rwxrob/keg/testdata/samplekeg/1/README.md

 ***Math block begins and ends with two dollar signs ($).***

 ***Lede span begins and ends with three stars and must be first span.***

-***One list block after another is not allowed.*** Because of the confusion associated with Markdown "long" lists, KEGML does not allow two list blocks to appear in the body next to one another.
-Separate lists with any other block type to ensure your documents remain valid KEGML.

 ***Consider using beacon for terms that first appear.*** A **beacon** is specifically designed to draw attention without change in voice or tone to a span of text primarily for the purpose of introducing new terms and language.
 By following a simple convention of making the first occurrence of a term in a document into a beacon you can automate linking to a node with that same case-insensitive title.
 Editors can be customized to add the link automatically, or renderers can create the links when generating content in other forms.